-- 1. An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2), - 2.
-The United States or any of its agencies or instrumentalities, - 3.
-A state, the District of Columbia, a possession of the United States, or any of their political subdivisions or instrumentalities, - 4.
-A foreign government or any of its political subdivisions, agencies, or instrumentalities, or - 5.
-An international organization or any of its agencies or instrumentalities.
+1. An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2),

+2. The United States or any of its agencies or instrumentalities,

+3. A state, the District of Columbia, a possession of the United States, or any of their political subdivisions or instrumentalities,

+4. A foreign government or any of its political subdivisions, agencies, or instrumentalities, or

+5. An international organization or any of its agencies or instrumentalities.

-Other payees that may be exempt from backup withholding include:
+Other payees that may be exempt from backup withholding include: 6.
+A corporation.

-- 6. A corporation, - 7.
-A foreign central bank of issue, - 8.
-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a possession of the United States, - 9.
-A futures commission merchant registered with the Commodity Futures Trading Commission, - 10.
-A real estate investment trust, - 11.
-An entity registered at all times during the tax year under the Investment Company Act of 1940, - 12.
-A common trust fund operated by a bank under section 584(a), - 13.
-A financial institution, - 14.
-A middleman known in the investment community as a nominee or custodian, or - 15.
-A trust exempt from tax under section 664 or described in section 4947.
+7. A foreign central bank of issue,

+8. A dealer in securities or commodities required to register in the United States, the District of Columbia, or a possession of the United States,

+9. A futures commission merchant registered with the Commodity Futures Trading Commission,

+10. A real estate investment trust,

+11. An entity registered at all times during the tax year under the Investment Company Act of 1940,

+12. A common trust fund operated by a bank under section 584(a),

+13. A financial institution,

+14. A middleman known in the investment community as a nominee or custodian, or $% \label{eq:custodian}$

+15. A trust exempt from tax under section 664 or described in section 4947.

-The chart below shows types of payments that may be exempt from backup withholding.
+The following chart shows types of payments that may be exempt from backup withholding.
 The chart applies to the exempt payees listed above, 1 through 15.

-IF the payment is for THEN the payment is exempt for Interest and dividend payments All exempt payees except for 9 Broker transactions Exempt payees 1 through 13.
-Also, a person registered under the Investment Advisers Act of 1940 who regularly acts as a broker Barter exchange transactions and patronage dividends Exempt payees 1 through 5 Payments over \$600 required to be reported and direct sales over \$5,0001 Generally, exempt payees 1 through 7
+IF the payment is for THEN the payment is exempt for Interest and dividend payments All exempt payees except for 9 Broker transactions Exempt payees 1 through 5 and 7 through 13.
+Also, C corporations.
+Barter exchange transactions and patronage dividends Exempt payees 1 through 5 Payments over \$600 required to be reported and direct sales over \$5,000 1 Generally, exempt payees 1 through 7 2